Sindhutest1/udemy-webdriverio/README.md

 - Moveto() - Hoverover
 - $('=') - linktext
 - Add Relative path of each file in conf.js file to execute only 1 file

+Handle Javascript Related Alerts:
+- isAlertOpen() - Alert is opened in the window
+- getAlertText() - Grab text in the Alert
+- acceptAlert() - To click Ok button in the alert